Frequently Asked Questions (FAQ)

 6. Are there any training programs associated with E-Plan?

-A: First Responder can learn about E-Plan by
+A: First Responders can learn about E-Plan by

 a) attending on-site training provided by E-Plan trainers (Contact Us) or